 The bus stop along Still Creek in Brish Columbia.
 In late summer, it is overgrown with bushes, leaves and vines.
 Jim Roche, Landscape and documentary Photographer.

-Read moreThe Monument Without a Purpose
+Read MoreThe Monument Without a Purpose

 Looking out over the Pacific, the monument has nothing to say.
 People get off the road, park and walk by to see the ocean, but ignore the obvious.